 While it may seem counterintuitive, passwordless authentication brings a few benefits to the table:

 - Saves money in tech and support: The most readily apparent savings for your organization is the time and money you will save in IT support.
 On average, a lost password can cost an organization up to $70 per incident.
 Fewer forgotten passwords mean fewer attacks and lesser need to reset due to password compromise.

 - Prevent easily avoidable attacks due to hacks and phishing: Currently, there isn’t a way to easily fake biometric data in the same way as an alphanumeric password.
 While it isn’t 100%, it is incredibly difficult to fake fingerprints and facial features, much more so than hacking passwords.

-Likewise, attacks that rely on phishing, or socially engaging employees through email or over the phone, can be much more difficult to pull off if the individual must produce fingerprints or ID badges instead of just logging in with a password.
+Likewise, attacks that rely on phishing (especially any form of email phishing), or socially engaging employees through email or over the phone, can be much more difficult to pull off if the individual must produce fingerprints or ID badges instead of just logging in with a password.

 - Simplified user experience: Swipe a badge or fingerprint, scan a face or plug in a USB.
 It couldn’t be simpler.
 More importantly, you can tie many of these methods into existing mobile technology, which many users are readily familiar with.